Trust914/Virtual-League-Data-Bot/README.md

 ## Bot Info

-> The aim of the Virtusl-League-Data-Bot is to get all match fixation results per week in a premier league(virtual) by scraping the data from a popular sporting site, formats and cleans the data and then pushes it to a google sheet using Sheety API.
+> The aim of the Virtual-League-Data-Bot is to get all match fixation results per week in a premier league(virtual) by scraping the data from a popular sporting site, formats and cleans the data and then pushes it to a google sheet using Sheety API.
 This program is containerised using docker, pushed to a private repo in an AWS Container Registry and is run by in an AWS Lambda function, triggered every 4 minutes.

 ## Requirements
 - Docker